 SW 265 Diversity in America: 3 semester hours

-SW 300 Social Systems & Social Functioning: 3 semester hours
+SW 300 Human Behavior and the Social Environment: 3 semester hours

 The emphasis of this course is to provide the student with a social systems framework for analyzing and understanding the transactions between humans and the systems in their environment.
 Students will be expected to draw on content they have had in prerequisite courses, applying it to the framework.
 Their information base also will be supplemented by reading and discussion.
 Although the content of this course is developed within a social work framework, it is relevant to many students.
 Prerequisites: PS 101, SO 122, BI 123 (or equivalent), PS 124.

 SW 315 Methods of Social Research: 3 semester hours

 Provides an understanding of a scientific approach to knowledge building with an emphasis on teaching students to be critical consumers of research.
 Examines quantitative and qualitative methods and applications used in social sciences research including data analysis, program evaluation, and ethics and diversity in social worlds.
 Prerequisite: junior status; recommended SO 122.

 SW 320 Social Work Practice II: 3 semester hours

 Students will use the systems model of social work intervention to study effective generalist involvement with individuals and families.
 The purpose of social work at these levels and related worker roles and tasks will be emphasized.
 Theories of intervention will be examined for their contribution to an eclectic knowledge base appropriate to the demands of contemporary social work practice.
 A strengths-based orientation to practice with diverse populations is emphasized.
 Prerequisites: SW 232, SW 226 and present enrollment in or prior completion of SW 245 and SW 300.